Trump says he has begun arrangements for face-to-face meeting between Putin and Ukraine's Zelenskyy

 Russia state news agency Tass cited Putin’s foreign affairs adviser Yuri Ushakov saying Putin and Trump “spoke in favor” of continuing direct talks between the Russian and Ukrainian delegations.
 Ushakov said they also discussed “the idea of raising the level of the direct Russian-Ukrainian negotiations.”

-Monday's talks at the White House came days after Trump hosted Putin for a summit at a U.S. military base in Alaska in which he tilted toward Putin’s demands that Ukraine make concessions over land seized by Russia, which now controls roughly one-fifth of Ukrainian territory.
+“We’re going to let the president go over and talk to the president and we’ll see how that works out,” Trump said.

-“We’re going to let the president go over and talk to the president and we’ll see how that works out,” Trump said during his meeting with Zelenskyy and the European leaders.
+That was a shift from comments Trump made soon after meeting Putin last week in which he appeared to tilt toward Putin’s demands that Ukraine make concessions over land seized by Russia, which now controls roughly one-fifth of Ukrainian territory.

 Trump stopped short of committing U.S. troops to a collective effort to bolster Ukraine's security.
 He said instead that there would be a “NATO-like” security presence and that all those details would be hashed out with EU leaders.